e2xen/innogl/Documentation.md

 Frontend is written on JavaScript with the use of React library.
 Backend is written on Java with the use of Spring framework.

+As a database we use Redis as in-memory db with fast I/O operations, in the memory we store only user sessions and chat sessions.
+For the chat we do not store any messages on the server, we only resend them to the channels.

 We decided to use libraries and frameworks for the project as they have a good architecture inside which was tested over long time.